 Through the main gate of the shrine lies the 16th century worship hall, with its splendid thatched roof.

 Dazaifu has other temples and places of interest: Komyozenji, which dates from the Kamakura Period (1192-1333) and is known for its stone gardens, the 8th century Kanzeonji, which appears in the The Tale Of Genji, and was once Kyushu's largest temple.
-Only the bronze bell, the oldest such bell in Japan and a number of amazing, wooden statues remain from that period, nearby Kaidanin dates from the Heian Period 794-1192 and was one of only three ordination halls for Buddhist priests in Japan at that time, the others being Todaiji in Nara and Yakushiji in Tochigi.
+Only the bronze bell, the oldest such bell in Japan and a number of amazing, wooden statues remain from that period, nearby Kaidanin dates from the late Nara and early Heian Period 794-1192 and was one of only three ordination halls for Buddhist priests in Japan at that time, the others being Todaiji in Nara and Yakushiji in Tochigi.

 Dazaifu stood at Japan's frontier and gateway to Korea and China in the Nara and Heian Period and various defensive fortresses and walls remain from that time, including Ono Fortress and Mizuki Fortress.
 The ancient center of Kyushu's government (Tofuro), located next to Kaidanin, is now in ruins, with only the huge foundation stones left standing.

 Finally, the fine wave-like, wood and glass Kyushu National Museum, designed by architect Kiyonori Kikutake and opened in 2005, exhibits an excellent collection of ceramics and displays of the history of Kyushu and its role as an Asian crossroads.

 Dazaifu Tourist Office (Tel: 092 925 1880) is located adjacent to the railway station and hires out bicycles.